-Contributions 2018/19 £'000 Market Value 2018/19 £'000 Contributions 2019/20 £'000 Market Value 2019/20 £'000 122 594 Scottish Widows (as at 31 March 2020) 54 614 2 263 Equitable Life (as at 31 October 2019) 2 273 124 857 Total 56 887
+Contributions 2019/20 £'000 Market Value 2019/20 £'000 Contribution s 2020/21 £'000 Market Value 2020/21 £'000 54 614 Scottish Widows (as at 31 March 2021) 64 592 2 273 Utmost (as at 31 October 2020) - 275 56 887 Total 64 867

-NOTE 18 - RELATED PARTY TRANSACTIONS
+NOTE 20 - RELATED PARTY TRANSACTIONS

 The Fund is administered by the London Borough of Ealing (the Council).
-In 2019/20, the Council charged the pension fund £0.9m for expenses incurred in administering the Fund (2019: £1.0m).
-Through its administration of the fund, the Council has a related party interest with the Pension Fund.
+In 2020/21, the Council charged the pension fund £0.9m for expenses incurred in administering the Fund (2020: £0.9m).
+Through its administration of the fund, the council has a related party interest with the Pension Fund.

-The creditor balance due to the Council at year end was £0.9m at 31 March 2020 (2019: £2.2m).
+The creditor balance due to the Council at year end was £0.5m at 31 March 2021 (2020: £0.9m).

-NOTE 19 - KEY MANAGEMENT PERSONNEL REMUNERATION
+NOTE 21 - KEY MANAGEMENT PERSONNEL REMUNERATION

-The key management personnel of the Pension Fund are the Members of the Pension Fund Panel and Pension Board, as detailed in the Pensions Fund annual report for 2019/20.
-No remuneration is paid to these Members in relation to their duties.
+The key management personnel of the Pension Fund are the Members of the Pension Fund Panel and Pension Board, as detailed in the Pensions Fund annual report for 2020/21.
+There was a £1k (2020: £1k) remuneration for the Pension Board Chair.
+No remuneration is paid to other Members in relation to their duties.

-NOTE 20 - CONTINGENT LIABILITIES AND CONTRACTUAL COMMITMENTS
+NOTE 22 - CONTINGENT LIABILITIES AND CONTRACTUAL COMMITMENTS

-The total capital commitments as at 31 March 2020 were £44.4m (2019: £100.3m).
-These commitments relate to outstanding call payments due on the Private Debt portfolio.
-The Infrastructure portfolios commitment was called in full during the year.
+The total capital commitments as at 31 March 2021 were £48.6m (2020: £44.4m).
+These commitments relate to outstanding call payments due on the Infrastructure and Private Debt portfolios.
 The amounts called by these funds are irregular in both size and timing over a period of between four and six years from the date of each original commitment.
+The Fund has no material contingent assets or liabilities as at 31 March 2021.
 In addition, the Fund's actuary has estimated the past service liabilities in relation McCloud to be £6.0m, details of this are contained within the actuary statement below.

-NOTE 21 - IMPACT OF MCCLOUD
+NOTE 23 - IMPACT OF MCCLOUD

 The recent McCloud case age discrimination ruling could result in increases to the Pension Fund liability.
 Furthermore, when calculating the potential cost of the McCloud judgment as part of the 2019 actuarial valuations the Fund's Actuary allowed for the final salary underpin to apply in respect of future leavers with deferred, so the further changes in the consultation do not give rise to any additional liabilities in respect of future leavers.
-The actuary has approximated the liability at year-end date to be £6.0m in respect of past service liabilities, but this is an estimation and subject to further data reviews and is therefore has been recognised as a contingent liability for these financial statements due to the current uncertainty over the final value.
+The actuary has approximated the liability at year-end date to be £6m in respect of past service liabilities, but this is an estimation and subject to further data reviews and is therefore has been recognised as a contingent liability for these financial statements due to the current uncertainty over the final value.
 Details of this judgement are contained in the Actuary's statement below.